Cardinality

+Basics

-Definition and etymology
+Definition

-Cardinality is an intrinsic property of sets which defines their size, roughly corresponding to the number of individual objects they contain.
+Cardinality is an inherent property of sets which defines their size, roughly meaning the number of individual objects they contain.
 Fundamentally however, it is different from the concepts of number or counting as the cardinalities of two sets can be compared without referring to their number of elements, or defining number at all.
-For example, in the image above, a set of apples is compared to a set of oranges such that every fruit is used exactly once which shows these two sets have the same cardinality, even if one doesn't know how many of each there are.
-Thus, cardinality is measured by putting sets in one-to-one correspondence.
+For example, in the image above, a set of apples is compared to a set of oranges such that every fruit is used exactly once which shows these two sets have the same cardinality, even if one does not know how many of each there are.
+Thus, cardinality is measured by putting sets in so-called one-to-one correspondence: each object in one set can be assigned a dedicated "pair" in the other, and no object from either set left unpaired.
 If it is possible, the sets are said to have the same cardinality, and if not, one set is said to be strictly larger or strictly smaller than the other.

-Georg Cantor, the originator of the concept, defined cardinality as "the general concept which, with the aid of our intelligence, results from a set when we abstract from the nature of its various elements and from the order of their being given."
-This definition was considered to be imprecise, unclear, and purely psychological.
-Thus, cardinal numbers, a means of measuring cardinality, became the main way of presenting the concept.
-The distinction between the two is roughly analogous to the difference between an object's mass and its mass in kilograms.
-However, somewhat confusingly, the phrases "The cardinality of M" and "The cardinal number of M" are used interchangeably.